 Pro File preview

-Unlike other terminal file managers, Ranger can preview many files, including text files, archives, etc.
+Unlike other terminal file managers, Ranger can preview many files, including text files, archives, etc, but also pdf files, pictures and videos.

 Pro Easily used with SSH